 PPG Voice of Color 2017 Color Of The Year Violet Verbena

 Gray updated with a generous dollop of violet is how I would describe PPG's choice.

-“Violet Verbena is at once as nostalgic as it is modern.
-It’s substantial in a world that can sometimes seem so temporary, luxurious in a harsh world that needs pampering, and introspective and private in an invasive world,”
+"Violet Verbena is at once as nostalgic as it is modern.
+It's substantial in a world that can sometimes seem so temporary, luxurious in a harsh world that needs pampering.
+It is introspective and private in an invasive world."

 Violet Verbena adapts to surrounding environments and complements a variety of design aesthetics, from playful rooms to tranquil spaces.

 Violet Verbena is a moody purple with a chameleon-like presence.